 The water heater comprises a tank, a heating element, and connections for cold and hot water.
 In addition, there's a drain valve for emptying, a thermostat for temperature control, and a pressure relief valve (T&P).
 Heating is done either by gas or electricity.
 Most tanks also have an anode rod reaching down into the water from the top.
 This is designed to corrode, which stops the tank itself from rusting.

-Two jobs need doing every few months.
-These are to test the T&P is still working and to drain off sediment.
+Two jobs need to be done every few months: testing that the T&P is still working and draining off sediment.
 It's usually easiest to do them at the same time.
 Here's how: